 As a Certified Divorce Real Estate Specialist with a 100% close rate over the past 5 years, I’ve seen it all.
 Here are three real-life stories that show what can go wrong — and why working with a neutral, court-aware agent makes all the difference.

-Section 1: Sabotage in Plain Sight
+Sabotage in Plain Sight

 • The Story: A contested property with termite damage and poor condition.
 One spouse repeatedly undid repairs and tried to block showings.